robertwenner/comics/doc/upload.md

 * `options` is an optional list of `rsync` options that take no arguments.

   Note that you can only use options that don't take any arguments.
-  `--update` is fine, but `--exclude` is not, as the later expects a file pattern.
+  `--update` is fine, but `--exclude` is not, as the latter expects a file pattern.
 (If you place all output in a directory tree per language you shouldn't need to exclude anything anyway.)